LaikaStudios/LaSh/doc/README.md

 The rest of this documentation assumes you have read and are familiar with the contents of the [*Layering Displaced Materials with Thickness, Accumulation, and Size*](https://www.shading.icu/home/papers-presentations-and-research) <b>*</b> paper, as it is only concerned with the implementation of that system and is not designed to be a separate tutorial about it.

 #
-<b>*</b> The paper in the ACM Digital Library is an older version which contains errors in Equations 16 and 17.
-The paper was revised prior to DigiPro 2023, but the older version was published instead.
-The slide presentation at DigiPro showed the correct versions of these equations, and this repository contains the correct implementation.
-I am working to resolve this issue so the ACM published paper is the correct version.
+<b>*</b> The paper published in the [ACM Digital Library](https://dl.acm.org/doi/10.1145/3603521.3604289) is an older version which contains errors in **Equations 16 and 17**.
+The paper was revised prior to DigiPro 2023, but the older version was inadvertently published instead.
+The presentation at DigiPro showed the correct versions of these equations, and this repository contains the correct implementation.
+I am working to resolve this issue with the ACM so the revised paper is also published there.

 ## Table of Contents

 1. [The LaSh Material](#the-lash-material)